 A side post battery has the positive and negative terminals located on the side of the battery rather than on the top of the battery.
-Generally, car batteries need to be replaced every 3 to 5 years as they are being used every time you run the car as car battery supplies the power necessary to start your car.
+Generally, car batteries need to be replaced every three to five years.
+They are being used every time you run the car as the car battery supplies the power necessary to start your car.
 Below are the steps on how to replace your faulty side post battery.

 Step 1 - Preparation and Precaution

 Put on the latex gloves and safety goggles whenever working around a car battery to prevent any battery acid from contacting your skin or getting into your eyes.

 Raise the car hood and locate the bad side post battery.
 Remove the hold down assembly that holds the battery in place and set it aside for later.
 Find the proper sized socket or screwdriver and gently unscrew the black-colored negative cable from the negative post.
 Set this cable aside without letting it touch any metal parts of the car.
 Repeat this procedure for the red-colored positive cable.
 Lift the old battery out of the car and set it on the ground.

 Step 3 - Clean the Battery Cable Connectors